null

 The furniture as a whole is heavy, massive and imposing.
 They are geometrically shaped, balanced, with straight frames and sharp angles, usually made of solid mahogany or mahogany veneer.
 When mahogany stopped arriving in France, from 1810 onwards, Napoleon recommended that cabinetmakers use indigenous woods: walnut, elm, ash, golden beech or sometimes stained "mahogany style".
 The application of gilded bronze ornaments to these dark woods gave them even more lustre.
 The furniture was then filled with symbolic ornaments that met the emperor's classical tastes.

-Theboat bed, the minister's desk, the tripod pedestal table and the mirror wardrobe became commonplace pieces of furniture.
-Consoles, tall and narrow bookcases, high "Psyche" mirrors, massive seats with stiff legs ending in claws or built like a "sabre" join them in the apparments.
+The boat bed, the minister's desk, the tripod pedestal table, and the mirrored wardrobe became common pieces of furniture.
+Console tables, tall, narrow bookcases, tall "psyche" mirrors, and massive chairs with stiff legs ending in claws or constructed in a "saber" shape joined them in the apartments.

 Decoration and ornamentation